Chart Color Schemes

 Infrastructure

-Roma has limited levels of nearby infrastructure activity, ranking in the 7thth percentile nationally
+Roma has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

-The performance of an area can significantly be influenced by changes in local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified a total of 6 projects that are expected to impact the area.
+The performance of an area is significantly influenced by changes to local infrastructure, major projects, and planning initiatives.
+Six projects have been identified by AreaSearch as potentially impacting the area.
 Notable projects include Denise Spencer Aquatic Centre Redevelopment, Community Housing Limited Roma Social Housing, Roma Hospital Redevelopment, and Bowen Street Roma Priority Development Area.
-The following list details those projects likely to be most relevant.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.